dimkarasav/pfPatatrackValidation/ProducerTest/README_pfpatatrackvalidation.md

 	This gives you one (or many in case of job splitting) output.root file containing all the collections saved above for the processed events.

-	b) Produce ntuples with pfTreeProducer
+	b1) Produce ntuples with pfTreeProducer

 	Producer is located at pfpatatrackvalidation/ProducerTest/plugins/pfTreeProducer.cc